codebar/tutorials/html/lesson1/tutorial.md

 </ol>
 ```

+> If you wanted to make this an unordered list, what would you change?
+How could you check it worked?
+Try it, then change your list back to an ordered list.

 ### Element: Image `<img>`

 So far we've learned a lot about how to add text to our page.
-But how about some media?
+But how about something to look at?

 Let's add some images!